 Defining Diversity and Why It Matters

-Having tough conversations about diversity and working towards a more inclusive environment is a part of any successful business.
+Having tough conversations about diversity and working towards a more inclusive environment should be a vital part of any successful business.

 But what, exactly, is diversity?
 We define diversity as understanding, accepting, and valuing differences in races, ethnicities, genders, ages and more.
 Diversity can also include recognizing and respecting differences in education, skill sets, abilities and experiences.

-In order to address diversity in the workplace, you have to be intentional.
-You have to get comfortable with being uncomfortable and accept that achieving diversity isn’t easy.
-But it will be worth it in the long run—a study by researchers at MIT found diverse teams beat teams comprised of like-minded individuals every time (on issues such as office satisfaction, cooperation and morale).
+To address diversity in the workplace, you have to be intentional.
+You also have to get comfortable with being uncomfortable and accept that achieving diversity isn’t easy.
+But it will be worth it in the long run.
+A study by researchers at MIT found that diverse teams beat teams composed of homogenous individuals every time (on issues such as office satisfaction, cooperation and morale).

 The Path to a Culturally Diverse Workplace

 The first step in making diversity and inclusion a priority at your organization is to get the executive team on board.
 Making diversity a core value of your company is a mindful shift and getting even small initiatives off the ground will be much more likely to succeed with support from leadership.

 - Use data to show how diversity benefits the company.
 Share numbers that support your suggested changes or ideas.
 Such as these stats from McKinsey’s Diversity Matters report:

 - Companies with a diverse workforce are 35% more likely to outperform those without diversity initiatives.